 Acceptable Means of Verifying Supervised Hours:

 - BACB Final Experience Verification form: If you wish to use the same hours for licensure that you used for your BCBA certification, you may have your supervisor submit a copy of the BACB Final Experience Verification form the supervisor signed for your BCBA certification.
-This is a primary source verification and any copies received from applicants in most instances are not valid (see #3, below for the rare instances when it may be valid).
+This is a primary source verification and any copies received from applicants are not valid in most instances (see #3, below for the rare instances when it may be valid).
 These should NOT be included when submitting your application.

 - Supervised Experience or Independent Fieldwork Verification: Your supervisor may complete and submit the Arizona verification form, "Supervised Experience or Independent Fieldwork Verification", which can be downloaded from the BA Applications page.
 This is a primary source verification and any copies received from applicants are not valid.
 These should NOT be included when submitting your application.

-- If the applicant demonstrates to the Board that a supervisor cannot be located, the applicant may submit a copy of the BACB final experience verification form signed by that supervisor that the applicant submitted to the BACB when the applicant applied to the BACB for certification.
+- If the applicant demonstrates to the Board that a supervisor cannot be located, the applicant may submit a copy of the BACB final experience verification form signed by that supervisor which the applicant submitted to the BACB when the applicant applied to the BACB for certification.
 Historically, applicants have needed to include but are not limited to documentation of phone calls, emails, texts, social media, and using BACB's contact form linked from the supervisor's BACB online certificant registry entry before the verification form has been accepted from the applicant.
 Just one or two types of attempts have not been sufficient to demonstrate that the supervisor cannot be located.

 Mulitple Supervisors at One Organization: